molmedo3/cse15l-lab-reports/lab-report-2-week-4.md

 ## Code Change 2

 The next change made was made as a result of the output when the file, [test2.md](https://raw.githubusercontent.com/molmedo3/markdown-parser/main/test2.md) was tested.
-This was the symtpon:
+This was the sympton:

 ![image](lab2Sympton2.png)